 - Don't have sexual intercourse, douche or use vaginal preparations for 24-48 hours before your exam.
 These can interfere with testing.

 Is there a cost involved?

-The women's health exam is covered by the quarterly SHC fee.
-Part time, graduate and coop students may opt to pay a per visit fee for service.
+The gyn exam is covered by the Student Health Fee.
 There is a charge for tests sent to an outside laboratory (Pap test, some STI tests).
 You may opt to be billed directly or have the bill sent to your insurance company.
 Please bring your insurance card with you to your visit.